Our dedicated and professional staff love the sport and bring years of experience to their teaching.

 Troy has a family owned business called True Value Hardware.
 He has been working at Soda since 1989.
 Troy began skiing since the age of seven and has skied competitively since 1983.
 He was a member of Laku Landing during its opening years.
 Troy helped to build the jump ramp and the docks, install the slalom course and build the site.
 While tournament skiing at Laku Troy became a qualified judge and helped to run the tournaments.
 Now that he spends most of his time exclusively at Soda, he also helps a great deal to keep the facilities at the ski school in good running order.
 His personal best slalom run is 5 @ 32’off @ 36 mph.
 Not only does Troy ski, but he has also tried to expand his horizons by learning to trick ski and wakeboard.

-James is a spacecraft technician at Lockheed Martin.
-He is married and has one teenage daughter who frequently skis here at Soda.
-He began working at Soda in 1997.
-His general interest is in the mechanical field, so he is responsible for maintaining the boat and supporting equipment during the normal wear and tear of it’s extensive use at the ski school.
+James is a retired spacecraft technician at Lockheed Martin.
+He is married and has one lovely daughter who is now grown.
+James began working at Soda in 1997.
+His general interest is in the mechanical field, so he is often maintains the boat and supporting equipment during the normal wear and tear of it’s extensive use at the ski school.
 James also maintains the general ski school facilities, so if something looks nice you can most likely thank James for doing such a nice job!
 He is a trained driver, currently working on driving techniques for both barefooters and wakeboarders.
 He’s been seen shortening the rope around here.
 If you have watched his form and seen him ski, you’d have to agree he won the “Most Improved Skier” for the last few years in a row!
 If you’re interested in improving, James is the guy to talk to!
 We are really proud of him!

 Ryan’s been water skiing since he was five, therefore he’s done about everything you can do behind a boat, but his main passion is slalom skiing.
 He’s been working at Soda Lakes since the summer of 2005; shortly after relocating to Colorado from California.
 He’s happily married and has 2 wonderful daughters, who both enjoy being around the water.
 When not spending his time at the lake, Ryan teaches math at Front Range Community College.
 Besides water skiing, he enjoys running, hiking, biking, snowboarding, reading, swimming, and almost anything else outdoors.
 Ryan’s PB in slalom is: Practice- 2 @ 38 off, 36 mph (done here at Soda Lakes!!!)
 Tournament- 3 @ 35 off, 36 mph.
 Ryan is also a highly technical skier and a great slalom coach.